zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

 4. Test the connection and **Create** the data asset.

    Repeat the same steps for your “staging” bucket location (if it is different).
-Currently the name of the data asset for the staging location needs to be capitalized.
+Currently, the name of the data asset for the staging location needs to be capitalized.

 ## **Task 2**: Create a data asset for your target